 Geoff Chappell - Software Analyst

 The easier answer is of what I can’t do for you.
-I keep rigorously to a domain of expertise.
+I keep rigorously to a domain of expertise in low-level Windows programming and reverse engineering.
 Outside of this I cannot help you and I would not want to waste your time by pretending differently.

 Given this context, the easy answer to what I can do for you really is easy: any problem of low-level Windows programming.

 Some programming work with Windows just cries out to be done by a specialist who already knows how Windows behaves and what Windows expects or at least has proven ways of finding out quickly and reliably.
 You perhaps already have experience of a Linux programmer, even your best Linux programmer, feeling confident to do some system-level Windows programming and even of seeming to do it well—and then, over time, it becomes clear that not everything was quite right or even that some things were very wrong.
 At some low-enough level in the hierarchy from the hardware up through your software and beyond to the generality of other people’s software that will depend on yours, the details are highly specific to the operating system.
 Get that programming done by a specialist in that operating system!

 If you find yourself stepping into Microsoft’s code while debugging your own, you may soon be overwhelmed by the unfamiliarity of it.
 Consider that I’ve been immersed in this stuff for years.
 I don’t have Microsoft’s source code but their binary code is my source material.
 Much of what you see at this site is alternative documentation of Microsoft’s code.
 If you’re lost in that code, there’s every chance that I’ve been in there before and I can help you out of it now.